LASAGNA OF CANNELLONI or SOFT PROOFING?

-What does this module allow you to do?
+What does soft proofing allow you to do?

 - Compare two versions of a PDF: this comparator takes two PDFs (for example the penultimate and final version of the artwork), and will automatically notify you of what has changed from one to the other.
 Thus, you will not be constantly playing the game of “7 differences” and risk that the human eye, under the effect of fatigue, be fully responsible for the output.
 Therefore, common situations such as “the recycling pictogramme has disappeared”, “changes to the percentages on the table of food nutrients” or “final artwork layers have disappeared and we don’t know why”, beyond the specific change requested, will not be repeated.
 It is one of the functions that our clients like the most!

 - Work directly in the Cloud: a great advantage to be able to work with the final art of the document, without the need for plug-ins, being a viewer compatible with all search engines.
 This is thanks to the fact that you can display PDF in a native way (as well as other usual media used in the industry) and therefore view the document in high resolution.

 - Align a work team through a cycle of approvals.
 Thanks to SOFTPROOFING, it is possible to work on the same document in a line, which improves efficiency when various departments interact (marketing, legal, purchases, quality, etc.).